 Combination of ozone and powder activated carbon provides extreme efficiency in removing micropollutants from wastewater.
 Removal of odors, colors are also highly efficient.
-It also reduces antibiotic resistant bacteria and genes, and decreases the number of E.Coli bacteria.
+It also reduces antibiotic resistant bacteria and genes, and decreases the number of F Coli bacteria

-UltraforTMBioPAC coupled with OxyblueTM is an extremely effective solution with relatively low investment and operational costs, thus it has a fantastic value for money.
+OxyblueTMBioPAC is an extremely effective solution with relatively low investment and operational costs, thus it has a fantastic value for money.

-All aspects combined have a positive impact on the aquatic environment and improve protection of the most important resource our water.
+All aspects combined have a positive impact on the aquatic environment and improve protection of the most important resource - our water.